日本語

 ■Learning objectives

-Students are anticipated to listen to presentations by leading researchers who aim to elucidate the mechanisms of plant tropism across a broad spectrum of scales from molecular to individual growth and movements, organ levels, and learn about the concepts and methods that are important for conducting research in “Trans-Scale Biology”.
+Students are anticipated to listen to presentations by leading researchers who aim to elucidate the mechanisms of cellular vitality regulation across a broad spectrum of scales from molecular to individual, and learn about the concepts and methods that are important for conducting research in “Trans-Scale Biology”.
 Moreover, students will have the opportunity to comprehend novel findings and the subsequent questions that emerge from the research outcomes.
 Furthermore, students will gain insights into the dynamics of research communication in the context of an international gathering.

 ■Grading policy